howard-tzw/vue-select/docs/docs/api/props.md

 ## dropdownShouldOpen <Badge text="v3.12.0+" />

 Determines whether the dropdown should open.
 Used for overriding the default dropdown behaviour.
-Receives the vue-select instance as the single argument to the function.
+Receives the `vs-vue3-select` instance as the single argument to the function.

 ```js